Jean H. Bender

 Jean also consults with clients on ERISA and other legal compliance issues for employee benefit plans ranging from qualified retirement plans to flexible benefit plans.
 Jean has assisted a number of clients in correcting plan errors through IRS and DOL voluntary compliance programs such as EPCRS and DFVCP.
 She also negotiates service contracts with third party providers.

 Jean has received a Martindale-Hubbell Distinguished Peer Rating, indicating the attorney is widely respected for high professional achievement and ethical standards.
 She has also been selected by Best Lawyers® in the area of Employee Benefits (ERISA) Law, and has been ranked by Chambers and Partners in the area of Labor & Employment Law.

 Jean is active in a number of community organizations.
 She currently serves on the Minnehaha County Board of Commissioners.
-She is past president of the Brandon Valley School Board and currently serves as president of the Brandon Valley Booster Club.
-She is also the former president of the board of directors for Volunteers of America, Dakotas.
-Jean also currently serves on the CASA Board of Directors.
-She is a frequent volunteer for Junior Achievement and active in her church.
+She is past president of the Brandon Valley School Board and chair of the Brandon Valley Booster Club.
+She is also the former president of the board of directors for Volunteers of America, Dakotas and previously served on the CASA Board of Directors.
+Jean is a frequent volunteer for Junior Achievement and is active in her church.

 - U.S. Supreme Court Delivers Epic Ruling on Arbitration

 - Bender Presents at Mid-American Chamber Executives Executives Annual Conference

 - How to Handle Workplace Harassment, Bender on Keloland

 - Employee Benefit Implications in the Tax Reform Bill